-Especially in touristically heavily frequented places in Madagascar it is impossible to imagine the street scene without them: Tuk-tuks.
+Especially in touristically heavily frequented places in Madagascar, it is impossible to imagine the street scene without them: Tuk-tuks.
 The bright yellow, small companions rush across the streets of islands like Nosy Boraha (St. Marie) and Nosy Be at a maximum speed of 40-50 km/h.
-They can now also be found in Toamasina (Tamatave), Toliara (Tuléar), Antsirabe, Ambanja and other major cities.
+They can now also be found in Toamasina (Tamatave), Toliara (Tuléar), Antsirabe, Ambanja, Sambava and other major cities.

-Many Tuk-Tuks are for rent for whole days to do some journeys – you always rent the vehicle including the driver.
+Many Tuk-Tuks are for rent for whole days to make some journeys – you always rent the vehicle including the driver.
 Prices depend on the length of your drive.
-There is no taxameter or fixed price.
+There is no taximeter or fixed price.
 But like with taxis and Pousse-Pousse, we recommend to bargain the price before driving.
 The drive with a Tuk-Tuk may be a little bumpy, but it is really fun!